Malta: 8 Valletta Experiences

 In November 2015 I arrived in Malta and, like the Queen, immediately fell in love with the island.
 Two things are certain: I will not be returning as monarch and I will not wait as long to return.

 I will write about several aspects of my stay in Malta in future posts but I want to start with some of my Valletta experiences.
-The city of Valletta is a UNESCO World Heritage Site and in 2018 will be the European Capital of Culture.
+The city of Valletta is a UNESCO World Heritage Site and is the European Capital of Culture 2018.